User Manual

 Colour group border

 A coloured background and border shared by all cards in the same group, with a label at the bottom of the group box.
-Colour grouping
+When you hover over a connection arrow, all groups that are not part of that connection dim, keeping focus on the connected topics.

 Drawing connections between topics

-To create a custom connection type that does not exist in the list, select "+ Custom..." from the dropdown.
+To create a custom connection type, select "+ Custom..." from the dropdown.
 A small modal opens where you define the label and colour.
 That type is then available for all future connections in this subject.

 To edit or delete an existing connection, click "Connections" in the Topic Board header to open the Connection Manager.
-Every connection is listed with its two endpoints, editable label, sentence, colour, and line style.
-Click the X on any row to delete it.
+Every connection is listed with its two endpoints.
+Each row has a type dropdown (select from all defined connection types including custom ones, or add a new custom type via the "+ Custom..." option), an editable short label, an editable sentence, a colour picker, and a line style selector.
+Click the X on any row to delete the connection.
 Changes save immediately.

 Grouping topics